-Sensitive Receptor Impact description unlikely given the of an unplanned r the likely volumes hal effects from unplanned discharges at the seabed on marine fauna, is considered likely given the expected low concentrations and short exposure times.
-The consequence an unplanned release of non-hydrocarbon liquids was assessed as Negligible - based on e likely volumes and types of liquids, the low sensitivity of the benthic habitat and the rapid ution and dispersion that would occur.
-Marine Fauna Liquid discharges may cause negligible short-term water quality degradation (see above) and as a result a possible alteration to marine fauna behaviour.
-The changes to water quality that may result could potentially lead to short-term impacts on marine fauna (e.g. pelagic/benthic fish, epifauna, cetaceans, marine reptiles and seabirds), with chronic impacts not expected owing to the short exposure times likely.
-The susceptibility of marine receptors will be dependent on the nature of the liquid released, toxicity and other chemical properties such as biodegradation and bioaccumulation potential.
-Ningaloo are unlil immediate vicinit The Operational Area overlaps the Whale shark BIA but aggregations such as those found in Ningaloo are unlikely.
-Potential impacts to water quality are likely to be limited to the immediate vicinity (tens to hundred metres) of the release point and are not expected to affect overall population viability of these protected species. chemicals to hum depending on cha likely to be limited Contaminated fish stocks and filter feeders such as oysters and mussels can pass on harmful chemicals to humans, if contaminated organisms are consumed.
-Potential impacts are varied depending on characteristics and volumes of the spilt chemical and the sea state, and, are likely to be limited to the immediate vicinity and unlikely to affect overall population viability or have economic impacts.
-The consequence of an unplanned release of non-hydrocarbon liquids on marine fauna was assessed as Negligible given the likely volumes and types of liquids and the rapid dilution and dispersion that would occur in the Operational Area.
-Likelihood assessme ent Rare The control measures and checks proposed will ensure that the risks of unplanned releases of liquids to the marine environment are minimised.
+Sensitive Receptor Impact descriptio n unlikely given the of an unplanned r the likely volumes fects from unplanned discharges at the seabed on marine fauna, is considered given the expected low concentrations and short exposure times.
+The consequence planned release of non-hydrocarbon liquids was assessed as Negligible - based on y volumes and types of liquids, the low sensitivity of the benthic habitat and the rapid and dispersion that would occur.
+Marine Fauna Eauna Liquid discharges may cause negligible short-term water quality degradation (see above) a as a result a possible alteration to marine fauna behaviour.
+The changes to water quality to may result could potentially lead to short-term impacts on marine fauna (e.g. pelagic/ben fish, epifauna, cetaceans, marine reptiles and seabirds), with chronic impacts not expecte owing to the short exposure times likely.
+The susceptibility of marine receptors will be dependent on the nature of the liquid released, toxicity and other chemical properties suc biodegradation and bioaccumulation potential.
+Ningaloo are unlik immediate vicinity Area overlaps the Whale shark BIA but a kely.
+Potential impacts to water quality y (tens to hundred metres) of the releas ulation viability of these protected spec are likely to be limited to the se point and are not expected to Contaminated fish stocks and filter feeders such as oysters and mussels can pass on harmfu chemicals to humans, if contaminated organisms are consumed.
+Potential impacts are varied depending on characteristics and volumes of the spilt chemical and the sea state, and, are likely to be limited to the immediate vicinity and unlikely to affect overall population viabilit or have economic impacts. assessed as Negli of an unplanned release of non-hydrod gible given the likely volumes and types ould occur in the Operational Area. - Likelihood assessme ent Rare The control measures and checks proposed will ensure that the risks of unplanned releases of liquids to the marine environment are minimised.
 The likelihood of transient marine fauna occurring in the Operational Area is limited.
 Given the controls in place, the likelihood of releasing non-hydrocarbon liquids to the environment resulting in a negligible consequence is considered rare based on the presence of bunding around non-hydrocarbon liquid containers, and drainage systems and volumes /types of liquids aboard.
 Consequence Likelihood Ranking Negligible Rare Low